 - Building a Snowman

 Since the fruits are rounded, it could be a little difficult to balance these, so the Stacking Snowman winter STEAM activity makes for a fun challenge.
+Do they stack on their own?
+Do they need some support?

 This activity is great for working on motor skills.